Overwhelmed by all your options when it comes to refinancing your student loans? You’re not alone.

 What is a variable interest rate?

 A variable interest rate is one that can change based on the terms of the loan.
 For instance, a variable rate may be 3% early in the year but 4% later in the same year.
 A change in the general economy can cause such a fluctuation.
-For instance, when mortgage rates increase, the student loan variable rate will also increase.
-Any loan not locked into a rate will go up or down over time.
+For instance, when mortgage rates increase, the student loan variable rate may also increase.
+Any loan not locked into a rate can go up or down over time.
 Federal student loans aren’t issued with variable rates, but private student loans may or may not be.

 What is a fixed interest rate?